marikann/go-cookbook/error-handling/wrapping-errors.md

 ## Common Pitfalls

-- **Unwrapped Errors**: Failing to use `%w` results in unwrappable errors, breaking error chains.
-- **Lack of Context**: Adding insufficient context makes debugging difficult and error messages obscure.
 - **Overuse**: Avoid wrapping errors if it does not add significant value—overwrapping can clutter logs.
+- **Mixing nil Values with Join**: Calling `errors.Join` with nil values is safe, but be mindful that it filters them out automatically.
+- **Large Error Collections**: Joining too many errors can create unwieldy error messages that are difficult to parse.

 ## Performance Tips

 - **Avoid Excessive Wrapping**: Multiple unnecessary wraps can add overhead without providing additional benefits.
-- **Use Built-in Support**: Rely on Go’s built-in error package’s features for efficiency rather than implementing custom solutions.
+- **Use Built-in Support**: Rely on Go's built-in error package's features for efficiency rather than implementing custom solutions.
-- **Profile Critical Sections**: Ensure error handling doesn’t become a bottleneck in performance-critical applications by profiling.
+- **Profile Critical Sections**: Ensure error handling doesn't become a bottleneck in performance-critical applications by profiling.
+- **Preallocate Error Slices**: When collecting errors for joining, preallocate slices with known capacity to reduce memory allocations.
+- **Consider Error Frequency**: Use `errors.Join` judiciously in high-frequency code paths as it creates new error values and can impact performance.